 Moral reasoning is how people make decisions about what they should or should not do in a given situation.
-MRT® fosters moral development in treatment-resistant individuals.
-MRT® is an effective systematic, cognitive-behavioral approach that treats a wide range of issues including substance abuse, domestic violence, trauma, parenting, job skills, and other issues.
+MRT[®] fosters moral development in treatment-resistant individuals.
+MRT[®] is an effective systematic, cognitive-behavioral approach that treats a wide range of issues including substance abuse, domestic violence, trauma, parenting, job skills, and other issues.
 The programs are implemented in groups utilizing workbooks directly targeting specific issues.
-MRT® has been shown to reduce recidivism, reduce criminal justice involvement, reduce substance abuse, increase housing stability and job retention, increase medication acceptance, increase treatment adherence, decrease hospitalization, enhance life purpose and raise motivation.
+MRT[®] has been shown to reduce recidivism, reduce criminal justice involvement, reduce substance abuse, increase housing stability and job retention, increase medication acceptance, increase treatment adherence, decrease hospitalization, enhance life purpose and raise motivation.

 High and Moderate Risk Officers have received training in Moral Roconation Therapy - MRT[®].
-Officers facilitate MRT[®] groups both at the L.I.N.K. program and at the Juvenile Facility.
+Officers facilitate MRT[®] groups both at the L.I.N.K. program, which will be replaced by the Pathways to Success Reentry Center, and at the Juvenile Facility.
 While at the Juvenile Facility, officers will be under the direction of the Probation Program Specialist (PPS).
 As previously mentioned, the PPS oversees facilitators and performs quality inspections to ensure youth are learning new skills and ensure fidelity to the program model.

-Officers assigned to the Juvenile Field Services Unit attended MRT training in October and November of 2020.
-Officers began co-facilitating MRT classes with Peer Support Specialist in October 2020.
 Officers currently facilitate two (2) sessions a week on a scheduled rotation.
-To date, officers have facilitated over forty-five (45) MRT sessions.
+To date, officers have facilitated over seventy-eight (78) MRT sessions.